Global NGO Fundraising Case Study:

 Raising Funds During a Pandemic

-❝ UNHCR has been running the Ramadan campaign for the past six years, for Asia, ADA managed to drive significant growth across the region.
-ADA also provided us with smart audience targeting strategies, locally relevant multi-channel media plans, support on content creation including video, and an influencer campaign that was pivotal to the success of increasing awareness of UNHCR during Ramadan.❞
+❝ We have been running the Ramadan campaign for the past six years, for Asia, ADA managed to drive significant growth across the region.
+ADA also provided us with smart audience targeting strategies, locally relevant multi-channel media plans, support on content creation including video, and an influencer campaign that was pivotal to the success of increasing awareness during Ramadan.❞

 The challenges were 2-fold:

-Inability to reach Muslim donors due to lockdowns, which prevented geo-targeting those visiting mosques and halal eateries
+Inability to reach target audiences due to lockdowns, which prevented geo-targeting those visiting places of large gatherings especially during the COVID-19 period.

-Surge of other NGO fundraising efforts, especially local charities
+Sudden surge of other NGO fundraising efforts, especially local charities.

 The ADA Approach

 An ‘old-meets-new’ targeting strategy, based off our propriety data management platform, XACT.
-This allowed us to reach a Muslim audience who would otherwise have been almost impossible to identify
+This allowed us to reach a specific audience who would otherwise have been almost impossible to identify

 Infused local flavour into the global fundraising campaign to tug at the communities’ heart strings and purses.